Stanzin7/Stanzin7/README.md

 - 📫 Reach me at **s.norzang65@gmail.com**

-- 📄 Know about my experiences https://stanzin7.github.io/Stanzin-Portfolio/
+- 📄 Know about my experiences [My Portfolio](https://stanzin7.github.io/myPortfolio/)

 - ⚡ Fun fact ** I am a co-founder at Cherker, a beverage startup based in India.
 Check it out at www.cherker.in \*\***